 How to Install a Pop-Up Sink Drain with Overflow?

-Installing a pop-up sink drain with an overflow can enhance the efficiency of your bathroom or kitchen sink while preventing overflow water from spilling onto your countertop.
-Whether you're replacing an old drain or installing a new one, this step-by-step guide will walk you through the process.
+Installing a pop-up sink drain with an overflow enhances the efficiency of your bathroom or kitchen sink by ensuring effective drainage and preventing overflow spills.
+Whether you’re replacing an old drain or installing a new one, this step-by-step guide will help you complete the project with confidence.

 Tools and Materials Needed